 Throughout his fur trading days, his various alliances with the French, the English and Indian tribes were a cause for concern.

 He had one allegiance.
-Do what was in his best interest.
+Do what was in his own best interest.

 In researching and preparing for this story about this famous explorer there were many areas of interest.
 Two stood out.
-The first, the manuscript, the second his relationship with the Hudson Bay Company.
+The first was the manuscript, the second his relationship with the Hudson Bay Company.

-There is a manuscript entitled “Voyages of Peter Esprit Radisson that is in the Bodleian Library and the British Museum in London, England.2
+His manuscript entitled “Voyages of Peter Esprit Radisson is in the Bodleian Library and the British Museum in London, England.2

 The manuscript is written in English and is considered the first descriptive document of explorations beyond the St. Lawrence River.
 He wrote about the four journeys taken with his brother-in-law, Medard Chouart Des Groseilliers.

 Archivists and Paleographers examined the manuscripts to establish their authenticity and to determine if Radisson was the author.
-The quality of the paper was examined, the handwriting was compared and examined to determine if the documents were written by one person or several.
-After considerable debate they were found to be that the writings of Radisson, in rather fractured English.2
+The quality of the paper was examined, the handwriting was compared and scrutinzed to determine if the documents were written by one person or several.
+After considerable debate they were found to be the writings of Radisson, in his rather fractured English.3